pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 When I looked at what was the original 'source code'...I noticed that it consisted of 182 lines in length;
 next, I had the idea to try and compress the code down...eventually, getting it to become just 4 lines in length.

-Of course, this very highly compressed code does no longer functions exactly the same as did the original full blown version;
+Of course, this very highly compressed code does no longer function exactly the same as did the original full blown version;
-however, it is the same code still functioning as before.
-You just have to add further select: option="value", by using 'copy and paste'.
+however, it is essentially the same code as was there before.

+You just have to add further select: option="value" statements...by using 'copy and paste'.